Annoying Technology Quandries in Everyday Life

 - The pull the towel out type.
 The towels are neatly folded and stacked into the dispenser.
 You simply pull a towel out.
 I like this type best.

 - The automatic swipe type.
 These can be irritating.
 Some have bad sensors.
 You have to swipe a few times before towel comes out.
 The other irritation is that whoever installed it was told by the business how much towel they will allow.
 Usually you get a postage stamp sized towel, or medium but still inadequate amount.
 On rare occasions, you get a nice ample amount.
+And every once in awhile I come across a dispenser that keeps spitting out towels after you are done getting your own.
+They make me laugh.

 Now let me give you a real life example of confusion with a paper towel dispenser.
 I live on a rural peninsula.
 When I go to town, I get as much done as possible.
-Since I make it a day of it, I have a chosen list of certain restrooms in the vicinity where I'm at; places that I know are always kept clean.
+Since I make a day of it, I have a chosen list of certain restrooms in the vicinity where I'm at, places that I know are always kept clean.
 There is one in the medical arts building.
-Now I've been going there for sometime.
+Now I've been going there for some time.
 They have a paper towel dispenser that looks exactly like the ones that are stacked and you just pull one out.
 No matter what time of day I visit, the trash is full of used paper towels.
-But when i go to pull out a towel there are none.
+But when I go to pull out a towel there are none.
 It ticks me off that they are so stingy about how much paper towels they'll put in.
 The other day a woman was there and she was trying to find the paper towel and was getting very irritated.
 I told her "They never have towels when I come here."
 We examined the dispenser together from every angle.
 We gave up and wiped our hands on our shirts after trying to unsuccessfully wave our hands dry.
 Just then a woman comes to the sink, washes her hands, and swipes out a paper towel, looking at us very smugly.
 A swallow me whole moment.

 The auto sink faucet can drive you mad also.
 Costco's is the most challenging.
 Awhile back I used their restroom and worked up a hearty sweat with all the angling and acrobatics I tried to get the water running, with no success, mind you.
 An employee stood in the exit watching me, smirking.
 "You have to touch the sensor."
 I told them they ought to put instructions on the wall above the sink.
 She left shaking her head.